ramonpiresone/Stirling-PDF/CONTRIBUTING.md

-# Contributing to Stirling-PDF
+# Contributing to EditMyPDF

-Thank you for your interest in contributing to Stirling-PDF!
+Thank you for your interest in contributing to EditMyPDF!
 There are many ways to contribute other than writing code.
 For example, reporting bugs, creating suggestions, and adding or modifying translations.

 ## Issue Guidelines